CLICK HERE TO VIEW

 Matthew White reports that he and Monica successfully got several workders through the barricade.

-Protesters have let through several public service workers.
-It seems there was an agreement with their union and the M1 demonstrators.
+there was an agreement with their union and the M1 demonstrators.

 - 82.00